edwindus/attentionspan/content/posts/dacorsa/storia/index.md

 ### Publish Step
 The purpose of this step, implemented completely in SQL scripting, is to create a snapshot of the database (described above), denormalized and containing only the published records.
-The whole database also contains informatie not ready for publication or even blocked from ever being published publicly.
+The whole database also contains information not ready for publication or even blocked from ever being published publicly.

 ### Generate Step
 The purpose of this step to generate some sort of publication from the database using a lot of custom written java programs.